 Experience with Camera Stabilisers

-Adding movement to my camera work has been something I’ve always looked for: in utilising sliders and cranes in my corporate work, but even when I was just starting out as a camera operator in Manchester and I stumbled across an online thread for a Poor man’s Steadicam for only $14, I knew instantly that I wanted to join the poor man’s Steadicam club!
+Adding movement to my camera work has been something I’ve always looked for: in utilising sliders and cranes in my corporate work, but even when I was just starting out as a camera operator in Manchester and I stumbled across an online thread on DVXuser for a Poor man’s Steadicam for only $14, I knew instantly that I wanted to join the poor man’s Steadicam club!

 Was it good?
 Well, it was sort of steady at times.
 I used a Canon XH-A1 back in those days which was not a light camera, but you could get some usable footage with it, not much more than that really.
 However, the home-made Steadicam dream came to an end one day when I turned up to film a wedding and during the reception a guest referred to the videographer as ‘the plumber’.
 Oh.
 Well, maybe a DIY Steadicam wasn’t that great an idea for a professional after all?